Robert Plutchik: Career

 During his career, Plutchik taught at several institutions, including Hofstra University (1951-1967), Columbia University (1967-1968), and Bronx State Hospital (1968-1971), eventually becoming a professor at the Albert Einstein College of Medicine in 1971 and later an adjunct professor at the University of South Florida.
 He was a fellow of the American Psychological Association and an active member of professional societies.

 Plutchik published extensively, with an early book, The Emotions: Facts, Theories, and a New Model (1962), contributing significantly to the field when emotion research was still a niche interest.
 His later work, Emotions and Life: Perspectives From Psychology, Biology, and Evolution (2003), explored various aspects of emotions, from their expression and development to their neurological and social roles.

 Among his major theoretical contributions, Plutchik proposed that emotions are evolutionary adaptations, serving essential survival functions and existing across species.
 He also introduced the idea that emotions form the basis of personality traits and psychiatric diagnoses.
 His model illustrated how primary emotions interact, influencing behavior and mental health.

 Beyond academia, Plutchik was an artist, sculptor, and poet.
 His artistic works were compiled in World of Emotions: Poems, Etchings, and Sculptures by Robert Plutchik, published in 2006.

 Theory of emotion

 Plutchik proposed a psychoevolutionary classification approach for general emotional responses.
 He identified eight primary emotions—anger, fear, sadness, disgust, surprise, anticipation, trust, and joy.
-Plutchik argues for the primacy of these emotions by showing each to be the trigger of behaviour with high survival value, such as the way fear inspires the fight-or-flight response.
+Plutchik argues for the primacy of these emotions by showing each to be the trigger of behavior with high survival value, such as the way fear inspires the fight-or-flight response.

 Plutchik's psychoevolutionary theory of basic emotions has ten postulates.